Combining Machine Learning Classifiers for Stock Trading with Effective Feature Extraction: Secondary Features

 \textbf{APO:} It finds the absolute value and finds the difference between two different exponential moving averages .
 When the APO indicator goes above zero we go long i.e. Bullish and below zero we go short i.e. bearish.

-\textbf{Mean Revision Theory:} It is used to statistically analyze the market condition, which can overall effect the trading strategy.
+\textbf{Mean Revision Theory:} It is used to statistically analyze the market condition, which can overall affect the trading strategy.
 Mean revision also takes advantage of extreme price fluctuation of particular stocks.
 They can be applied for both buying and selling strategies.

 \textbf{CMO:} It is very similar to other similar momentum oscillators.
-It calculates momentum for both Market Up and Down days but it does not smooth-out the results.
+It calculates momentum for both Market Up and Down days but it does not smooth out the results.
 The oscillator indicates between +100 and -100.

 \textbf{Returns}